-(a) Credit Union Services Corporation (Australia) Limited.
+- (a) Credit Union Services Corporation (Australia) Limited.
 This company is the national services company for the affiliated Credit Union Movement within Australia.
-This company operates the payment switch used to link RediCARDS operated through RediATM, and other approved ATM and EFTPOS suppliers to the Bank's information system.
-The Bank has entered into an agreement with this entity for licences to operate computer software, support for software, rights to RediCARDS, and the provision of central banking facilities.
+This company operates the payment switch used to link Visa Debit Cards operated through approved ATM and EFTPOS suppliers to the Bank's information system.
+The Bank has entered into an agreement with this entity for licences to operate computer software, support for software, rights to Visa Debit Cards, and the provision of central banking facilities. - (b) Transaction Solutions Pty Ltd